-Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 Hours
+Instruction Hours / week: L: 4 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100

-- To become familiar with layered communication architectures (OSI and TCP/IP). - To understand the client/server model and key application layer protocols. - To learn sockets programming and how to implement client/server programs. - To understand the concepts of reliable data transfer and how TCP implements these concepts. - To learn the principles of routing and the semantics and syntax of IP.
+- To become familiar with layered communication architectures (OSI and TCP/IP). - To understand the client/server model and key application layer protocols. - To learn sockets programming and how to implement client/server programs. - To understand the concepts of reliable data transfer - To learn about TCP and implement it. - To learn the principles of routing and the semantics and syntax of IP.